arcane-finance-defi/aleo-wallet-adapters/README.md

 # Aleo Adapters

-Aleo Wallet Adapters library is an easy to use, yet flexible and robust library of adapters for wallets such as: Leo, Fox, Soter, Puzzle, Avail.
+Aleo Wallet Adapters library is an easy to use, yet flexible and robust library of adapters for wallets such as: Leo, Fox, Soter, Puzzle

 This library allows you to simply import wallet adapters and conveniently integrate them into your project.